spluque/scikit-diveMove/README.rst

 Installation
 ============

-At some point, it will be possible to install `skdiveMove` by typing the following at a terminal command line:
+Type the following at a terminal command line:

 .. code-block:: sh

    pip install scikit-kinematics

-In the meantime, please install from the source files by typing the following at the command line:
+Or install from source tree by typing the following at the command line:

 .. code-block:: sh